 Taking decisions based purely on a hunch is no longer an option in today’s complex and unforgiving business environment.
-A lot of data including Big Data needs to be analysed to arrive at decisions that take businesses forward.
-Because of the vast amounts of data available, specialised techniques are needed to make sense of the underlying information.
+A lot of data including Big Data needs to be analyzed to arrive at decisions that take businesses forward.
+Because of the vast amounts of data available, specialized techniques are needed to make sense of the underlying information.
 This is where Business Analytics comes in.

-Business Analytics uses sophisticated quantitative and statistical analysis as well as predictive modelling to gain insights that will lead to improved business results.
-It will be indispensable for all large organisations in the 21st century and is also becoming an attractive career option.
+Business Analytics uses sophisticated quantitative and statistical analysis as well as predictive modeling to gain insights that will lead to improved business results.
+It will be indispensable for all large organizations in the 21st century and is also becoming an attractive career option.

 We at BMU have always believed in staying up to date with the latest business trends and ensuring that our students have the greatest employability.
 This inspired us to introduce an MBA course with a specialisation in Business Analytics this year.

-To formalise the tie-up, an IBM Business Analytics Lab was inaugurated by Mr. DP Singh, Vice President & Head HR, IBM India, Mr. Sunil Kant Munjal, Chancellor, BMU, and Professor G. Anandalingam, Dean, Imperial College Business School, at the BMU campus in Gurgaon on 21st April.
+To formalize the tie-up, an IBM Business Analytics Lab was inaugurated by Mr. DP Singh, Vice President and Head HR, IBM India, Mr. Sunil Kant Munjal, Chancellor, BMU, and Professor G. Anandalingam, Dean, Imperial College Business School, at the BMU campus in Gurgaon on 21st April.

 The MBA programmes at BMU have been co-designed by BMU’s academic mentor Imperial College London, ranked 2nd in the latest QS World University Rankings.